Diese Informationen stehen leider nicht in deutscher Sprache zur Verfügung. Deshalb bieten wir Ihnen den englischen Text an.

 Strategic and business risk management

-In 2017, the Executive Board together with the senior management of the holding, business units and operating companies conducted a risk survey which reviewed almost fifty potential risks that Kendrion might be confronted with in relation to the company’s strategic objectives.
-All participants were also requested to add additional potential risks based on their own experience and expertise.
+The Executive Board, together with the senior management of the holding, business units and operating companies, conducted an annual risk survey in 2018 that reviewed nearly fifty potential risks.
+An open question allowed participants to add additional potential risks based on their own experience and expertise.
 Each risk was scored on perceived likelihood, impact and Kendrion’s vulnerability.
-Based on a multiplication of the scores and an evaluation per risk, the top ten risks per participant was calculated.
-This initial result of the survey was discussed with the Audit Committee and business unit Management Teams based on their experience and professional judgment in order to establish the main risks for Kendrion.
-The final results were extensively discussed with the Supervisory Board.
-The risk assessment is evaluated at periodic intervals in terms of relevance and mitigating actions.
+The top ten risks were calculated based on a multiplication of the scores and an evaluation per risk.
+The results of the annual risk survey were assessed and discussed initially with the Audit Committee and the business unit management teams and subsequently with the Supervisory Board.
+The annual risk assessment is evaluated with respect to relevance and mitigating actions at periodic intervals.

 Operational risk management